Advantages and Disadvantages to Divorce Mediation in Texas

 There is typically a preliminary meeting between you the mediator to get some basic background information, find out the key areas of disagreement, and dictate the rules and guidelines for the mediation session.
 A joint session will then be scheduled where the parties meet with the mediator to try and resolve their differences.
-Your Houston divorce attorney should be there with you during the mediation and review any proposed agreement prior to you consenting to the terms.
+Your Houston divorce lawyer should be there with you during the mediation and review any proposed agreement prior to you consenting to the terms.

 If an agreement is reached, the mediator will write down the terms in some kind of memorandum and submits it to the judge assigned to your case.
 In most cases, a court will generally approve the memorandum and enter it into the court record as an order.

-Contact a Houston Family Law Attorney Today
+Contact a Houston Family Law Lawyer Today